 Black Lives Matter

 Our events are designed to celebrate Black voices in our community and to amplify our belief that Black Lives Matter.
 Anyone who shares those goals with us is welcome in the space.
-If you are still learning about the Black Lives Matter movement (and all non-Black attendees are assumed to be still learning about the Black Lives Matter movement), we ask that you use this event as a place to keep your mind open, listen with empathy, and let your dancing and your presence become a stepping stone in supporting this urgent message.
+If you are still learning about the Black Lives Matter movement, we ask that you use this event as a place to keep your mind open, listen with empathy, and let your dancing and your presence become a stepping stone in supporting this urgent message.
 Racism will not be tolerated at this event.
 If you experience racist behavior please get in touch with the organizer or the safety coordinator immediately.

-We understand that in the history of our global blues community, safer spaces policies have been weaponized against Black dancers.
-This has included branding Black men as predators, enforcing white norms as the only appropriate behavior, and otherwise allowing racial bias to color our enforcement of safer spaces policy.
+We understand that in the history of our global blues community, racial bias has been allowed to color enforcement of safer spaces.
 At Blues Union we are committed to preventing that within our community.